retevastum/digitaletat/README.md

 digitaletat is Civic participation 4.0.

-digitaletat is not comparable to more local or municipal approchaes (e.g. Orçamento participativo (Wikipedia)), as it explicitely targets 'big' topics on national or even supranationel level.
+digitaletat is not comparable to more local or municipal approaches (e.g. (Orçamento participativo (Wikipedia))[https://pt.wikipedia.org/wiki/Or%C3%A7amento_participativo]), as it explicitely targets 'big' topics on national or even supranationel level.

 ## Support